 The U.S. Department of Agriculture has a very detailed list of foods containing calcium, ranked in order of calcium content.
 Here is the pdf file of the foods with calcium.
 Just be aware that some sources do not have bioavailable calcium, and some of the serving sizes are larger than usual.

 You can also check calcium content of any food by searching the UDSA Nutrient Data Laboratory.

-Here is a simple list you can print: Calcium content or with illustrations.
+Here is a simple list you can print: calcium content of some foods.

-This figure shows amount of ELEMENTAL calcium per tablet.
-Sometimes the labels are confusing; they either give the calcium per serving instead of per tablet, or they give the amount of calcium carbonate instead of elemental calcium.
-For example, the label on Citracal caplets says each serving contains 630 mg of calcium, but a serving is 2 tablets so each one has 315 mg of calcium.
+This table shows amount of ELEMENTAL calcium per tablet.
+Sometimes the labels are confusing; they give the calcium per serving instead of per tablet.
+For example, the label on Citracal caplets says each serving contains 630 mg of calcium, but a serving is 2 tablets so each pill has 315mg of calcium.
 TUMS labels are also confusing; the number is the weight of the pill, not the amount of calcium.
 Therefore, regular TUMS weighs 500mg and contains 200mg of calcium; extra-strength TUMS weighs 750mg and contains 300mg of calcium, and ultra TUMS weighs 1000mg and contains 400mg of calcium.

 Calcium carbonate is the most cost-effective source of calcium.
-Contrary to some advertisements, the intestinal absorption of calcium citrate and calcium carbonate is the same except when there is no acid in the stomach (Heaney.)
+The intestinal absorption of calcium citrate and calcium carbonate is similar except when there is no acid in the stomach (Heaney.)
 Some studies show a benefit with calcium citrate (van der Velde.)

 Not all calcium preparations are absorbed equally, and one of the reasons is that they have different rates of dissolution.
 It is less expensive to manufacture calcium carbonate in a compact form that will not readily dissolve.
-The dissolution of 27 brands of calcium varies from 33% to 75%.
-Those brands in the group with the best dissolution are: Calcium (Giant Food), Calcium Concentrate 600 (Hudson ), Natural Calcium (Giant Food), and Os-Cal (Marion).
-(Brennan).
+The dissolution of 27 brands of calcium varies from 33% to 75% (Brennan.)
 Chewable tablets are a safe bet.

 I was skeptical about the importance of dissolution until one of my patients told me that she had forgotten to take her calcium tablets, which she purchased from a health-foods store.
 She put them in the pocket of her apron, and discovered them there after the apron had been through the cycles on the washer and the dryer!

 Side effects from a reasonable dose of calcium (up to total calcium intake of 1000 mg/d) are very low.
 Some patients find that calcium makes them constipated.
-In some blinded trials this complication is no more frequent than with placebo.
-A study by Prince found that higher doses of calcium supplements (1200mg/day in addition to 900mg/day from dietary sources) did cause constipation in 13% of subjects.
+A study by Lewis,2012 found that calcium increased constipation and other gastric problems.
 To help prevent constipation, don't take more calcium than necessary, increase intake of fruit juices and water, try getting calcium from food sources instead of tablets, take calcium with magnesium, or try calcium citrate or calcium chews.
 Gastritis is occasionally seen, which might be caused by taking calcium carbonate between meals, thus stimulating rebound acid production.

 Very high intakes of calcium could lead to alkalosis (the "milk-alkali syndrome").

-Calcium supplements may increase the risk of kidney stones, if the dose is too high (over 2,000mg/day).
+Calcium supplements may increase the risk of kidney stones, especially if the intake is over 2,000mg/day.
 On the other hand, a large survey in 45,619 men showed that those with the lowest dietary calcium had the most kidney stones.
 This is because the most common kind of kidney stone is caused by oxalate, and calcium inhibits the oxalate absorption from the intestines.
 A similar large observational study in women also found that there were more kidney stones in women with low calcium intakes (Sorensen).
 Old-fashioned advice about avoiding calcium increases the risk of both osteoporosis and another kidney stone!
 Decreasing salt and protein may also help decrease the incidence of calcium-oxalate kidney stones.
 Patients with hypercalciuria and low bone density can be treated with low doses (12.5 to 25mg/day) of thiazide, using potassium bicarbonate as necessary to keep serum potassium normal.